 The reheating process starts long before you open the microwave door.
 If you don’t store correctly, there’s no way to get that tender texture and moisture.
 The process starts just after you’ve finished your fair share of the meal.

-After enjoying your favorite ribs, you’ll have to refrigerate them as soon as you can.
+After enjoying your favorite ribs especially prime ribs, you’ll have to refrigerate them as soon as you can.
 Therefore, keeping the meat safe from bacteria as well as ensure that the meat is tender and juicy.

 The cooked meat temperature should be less than 40° F – most refrigerators already are set at this chill level.
 You should also cut the meat into smaller pieces; this makes them cool down faster.